DiviFramework/fabrica-dev-kit/README.md

+# This is a fork of Fabrica
+I forked this to try and use it for Divi Child Themes.
+Hoping it works well for me.
+Will be removing Timber and a few other elements of the build to use a more simple workflow.

 # Fabrica Dev Kit for WordPress
 A development environment and build toolkit to accelerate and optimize every stage of the WordPress development process.
 For custom theme (or plugin) developers, especially those with complex CMS-type requirements.
 Its main features are: